kayak/redux-data-model/docs/docs/tutorial.md

 export default connectResux([countModel], mapStateToProps)(CountComponent);
 ```

 So we can definitely see a few similarities between [connectResux] and [connect] here.
-Both have an user defined
+Both have a user defined
-mapStateToProps and, as a matter of fact, can also have an user defined mapDispatchToProps function.
+mapStateToProps and, as a matter of fact, can also have a user defined mapDispatchToProps function.
 Notice
 that the first argument of [connectResux] is the list of models the component is going to employ.
 You might have
-also noticed that the [connectResux]'s mapStateToProps also get a third argument.
+also noticed that the [connectResux]'s mapStateToProps also gets a third argument.
 Namely the selectors object,
 which contain namespaced references to all the selectors in the [connectResux]'s provided models.
 It's important
 to mention that those selectors are all memoised under the hood, so that more complex selectors don't get
 re-computed when data hasn't actually changed.

-You can also extra arguments to the selectors, perhaps some id you get from the props.
-For such just pass extra
+You can also provide extra arguments to the selectors, perhaps some id you get from the props.
+Just pass extra
 positional arguments to the selector call in the mapStateToProps function.
 Such as in:

 ```javascript